Subsidiary

 A subsidiary, subsidiary company, or daughter company is a company completely or partially owned or controlled by another company, called the parent company or holding company, which has legal and financial control over the subsidiary company.
 Unlike regional branches or divisions, subsidiaries are considered to be distinct entities from their parent companies; they are required to follow the laws of where they are incorporated, and they maintain their own executive leadership.
 Two or more subsidiaries primarily controlled by the same entity/group are considered to be sister companies of each other.

 Subsidiaries are a common feature of modern business, and most multinational corporations organize their operations via the creation and purchase of subsidiary companies.
-Examples of holding companies are Berkshire Hathaway, Jefferies Financial Group, The Walt Disney Company, Warner Bros.
+Examples of holding companies are Berkshire Hathaway, Jefferies Financial Group, Bentley Motors Limited, the Walt Disney Company, Warner Bros.
 Discovery, and Citigroup, which have subsidiaries involved in many different fields.
 More focused companies include IBM, Xerox, and Microsoft; they and their subsidiaries primarily operate within the tech sector.
 These, and others, organize their businesses into national and functional subsidiaries, often with multiple levels of subsidiaries.